uschpc/webportal-netlify-gatsby/src/navigation/user-information/Accounts.md

 ### Storage resource allocations

-Storage allocations are measured using disk space in terabytes (equivalent to 1,000 gigabytes).

-All active projects automatically receive a storage allocation on the CARC project file system.
-The default minimum allocation size is 5 TB per project, and each PI can receive a maximum allocation of 10 TB for their project(s) at no cost.
+All active projects are eligible for a storage allocation on the CARC project file system.
+Storage allocations are measured using disk space in terabytes (1 terabyte is equivalent to 1,000 gigabytes).
+When requesting a new storage allocation, the default minimum allocation size is 5 TB per project, and each PI can receive a maximum allocation of 10 TB across their project(s) at no cost.
 All users for a project will have access to that project's allocation.

-If more than 10 TB is needed, a PI can request additional storage space through the Research Computing User Portal.
+If more than 10 TB is needed, a PI can request additional storage space through the [Research Computing User Portal](/user-information/user-guides/research-computing-user-portal).
 The additional storage space in excess of the first 10 TB is a paid service.
-Additional storage space can be added in increments of 5 TB, and the current price is $200/5 TB/year.
+Additional storage space can be added in increments of 5 TB, and the current price is $40/TB/year.
 For example, when a PI requires 20 TB total of space, the annual cost for the data storage space will be:

->20 TB per year = 10 TB free + (2 x $200/5 TB/year) = $400 annual cost
+>20 TB per year = 10 TB free + (10 x $40/TB/year) = $400 annual cost

 If you're requesting a **new storage allocation** and require more than 10 TB, you can request your allocation in the [User Portal](http://hpcaccount.usc.edu) and indicate the amount of storage you need (in 5 TB increments).
 See the [Request New Allocation user guide](/user-information/user-guides/research-computing-user-portal/request-new-allocation) for more information.